Upper School Curriculum Guide

 AP Computer Science Principles focuses broadly on programming in multiple languages, creatively expressing and writing about the impact of computer science on our world, and would be equivalent to a college level introductory computer science course for non-majors.
 If planning to take both AP courses, AP Computer Science Principles is the recommended first course, but they may be taken in either order.

 AP Computer Science A focuses entirely on programming, particularly in Java, and would be equivalent to a college level introductory computer science course for computer science majors.
-Students must receive approval of the department, earn an A- or better in Introduction to Computer Science, or complete AP Computer Science Principles before enrolling in this rigorous course.
+Students must receive approval from the department, earn an A- or better in Introduction to Computer Science, or complete AP Computer Science Principles before enrolling in this rigorous course.

 Curricular Sequence